OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-rest-openshift/instructions.md

 2. How to build and run the app locally
 3. How to build and deploy the app on Red Hat OpenShift 4.X

+Nice work!
+You have learned how to develop a REST service in Open Liberty by using JAX-RS and JSON-B and then deployed the application on OpenShift 4.x.

 ## Clean up your environment

 Clean up your online environment so that it is ready to be used with the next guide: